All Episodes

 Like, that's when I knew that this shit was gonna fall.

-I think what you're gonna see.
+I think what you're going to see.

 Yeah, because the other two got fucked, had to basically recruit themselves for fucking up, bro.

-How do you how does Georgia fuck this up?
+How do you, how does Georgia fuck this up?

 And this is what I'm trying to say when I say that this case, let me look.